Act, Think or Abstain: Complexity-Aware Adaptive Inference for Vision-Language-Action Models: CONCLUSIONS

+We introduced an adaptive VLA framework that balances performance, efficiency, and safety by routing ID tasks to execution, partial shifts to reasoning, and fully OOD tasks to abstention.
+Across SmolVLA and $\pi_0$, a GMM over fused embeddings from the frozen VLM backbone provides the most reliable complexity signal and transfers without modifying the underlying policies.
+Results on LIBERO, LIBERO-PRO and on a real robot support complexity-aware inference as a path toward robust robotic foundation models.

-While our vision-only GMM exhibits convincing performances, there is still a gap in recovering partially OOD tasks that are classified as ID.
-This is probably due to the transition between \textit{Act}, \textit{Think}, and \textit{Abstain} being managed as a classification problem, and thus creating rigid boundaries at the edges of the distribution shifts.
-A possible solution for this might be treating the problem as a regression task, where a reinforcement learning policy learns continuous thresholds at runtime using task success as a reward.
-Furthermore, although our framework is model-agnostic, our experiments are limited to SmolVLA, and we plan to extend evaluation with other VLAs such as $\pi_0$ and OpenVLA.
-Finally, to remove the reliance of our framework on a known in-distribution set, we plan to move towards zero-shot adaptation using text-visual alignment strategies and token uncertainty.
-We hope that our work will serve as a foundation for more adaptive VLAs, with models that are not just acting but are aware of the inherent complexity of the task.
+Despite these results, some limitations remain.
+While our fused GMM performs convincingly, there is a gap in recovering partially OOD tasks that are classified as ID.
+This may be due to routing being formulated as a classification problem, which creates rigid boundaries at the edges of the distribution shifts.
+A solution would be to formulate routing as a continuous prediction problem, with adaptive thresholds optimized using task-success feedback.
+Moreover, our routing acts once per episode before execution and does not yet react to mid-execution perturbations, such as human interference.
+Re-evaluating task complexity online during rollout is a promising direction for closed-loop safety.
+Finally, to remove the reliance on known ID and OOD reference sets, we plan to investigate zero-shot adaptation using vision-language alignment strategies and token uncertainty.